FrtZgwL/FreeSpeechABM/README.md

 based on the colour of their skin, their gender and so on might be that they have important things to say that the dominant group overlooks [This idea is developed in the literature on standpoint epistemology.
-See @{harding1992;...}].
+See for example @harding2015].
 If this is the case, a more accurate model of arbitrary silencing should assign different noise functions to agents belonging to the different groups.

 I didn't find any cases where silencing beliefs because they were unpopular had a significant impact.
 This also seems implausible in